 For now, you will enroll at the campus you choose – California, Clarion or Edinboro.
 Once the integrated university is formally approved, incoming students will enroll in the new integrated university, then choose the courses and campus location they prefer.

 Students enrolled at the new integrated university will have access to an even greater list of undergraduate and graduate programs and courses of study.
 Faculty and staff at Edinboro and its partner campuses are reviewing all academic programs and consolidating them.
 The goal is to provide a single portfolio of excellent, career-relevant academic programs to meet your needs and the needs of your future employers.

 Current students who have declared a major will be able to complete a degree within that major.

-We are pursuing a path with the NCAA that allows us to continue our current complement of sports at Edinboro and our partner campuses.
+We are pursuing a path with the NCAA that allows us to continue our current complement of intercollegiate sports at Edinboro and our partner campuses.
 For student-athletes currently being recruited, this path would provide the ability to retain our existing sports teams.

 Yes.
 The integration process is designed to include student input.
 Students have broad representation as part of the System-level advisory group, regional student advisory groups and through individual working group engagement.